Welcome, Contact us

 - Fitness Test Training

 Fat Metabolism - For optimal burning of stored fat, you need to take into consideration nutrition and understand how the body uses the foods we eat for energy.
 To burn fat at optimal levels, your body needs to be primed with water (not dehydrated), and used up most of it glycogen stores (blood sugar energy - AKA Carbs).
-So, lifting weights or doing high reps PT workouts is ideal for burning up the glycogen stores as resistance training is metabolizing your sugar stores.
+So, lifting weights, HIIT, or doing high reps PT workouts is ideal for burning up the glycogen stores.

 After about 20-30 minutes of resistance training, you should be ready to burn fat at a higher rate during your cardio workout providing you keep the heart rate in fat burning zone (use Karvonen Formula or just keep your runs at just able to converse with minor discomfort).
 You have to also consider what you ate prior to exercise.
 Did you eat a lot of carbs?
 If so, it may take longer to get into fat burning mode, but you will have plenty of energy to lift weights!